kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

-Someone with great financial knowledge should have the understanding and foresight to save for the future/emergency fund. *Make emergency fund the dependent variable and use the objective questions as independent variables.
+Someone with great financial knowledge should have the understanding and foresight to save for the future/emergency fund. *Make emergency fund the dependent variable and use the objective questions as independent variables.*

+*In addition, maybe we can find correlations between our independent variables and some of the objective questions.
+These correlations might tell us something.
+For example, seeing if there is a correlation between someone who feels a lot of stress just thinking about finances but answered the objective questions correctly.
 I would expect to see that those with correct answers in the objective questions should have an emergency fund*

 What type of people will have an emergency fund?